albusaidyy/meals/README.md

 # Meals

-A simple Meal Recipe App built with Flutter
+A simple Meal Recipe App built with Flutter.
+* Fetching data from a dummy collection.
+* Provider package - State management

 ## Screenshots